BackComposing Dances

 Let's do just one more to show the possibilities, then I'll stop all this technical stuff.

 Five couples — now the permutations start getting larger.
 Playford-style — still probably no progression.
 I'll go out on a limb and say that there are no Playford or 17th/18th century dances specifically written for five couples — though Playford says that “Step Stately” can be danced by 3, 5, 7 or 9 couples (and I think he's wrong about 7 or 9).
 That dance, incidentally, has no progression in the first figure, duple minor single progression in the second figure, and triple minor double progression in the third figure (that's the progression I said would give problems).
-If you really want to know a five couple dance with the three standard Playford introductions where you do figures from different positions (well, most people do), I have written one called “Mysterious Ways”.
+If you really want to know a five couple dance with the three standard Playford introductions where you do figures from different positions (well, most people do), I've written one called “Mysterious Ways”.

 “Ones and threes move down two places” is very clever, and is used in a few Scottish dances.
-Older Scottish dances were all originally duple minor or triple minor, and often a triple minor dance starts by getting the ones into middle place so they have people on either side to play with — “Fandango” and “Devon Bonny Breastknot” could both be Scottish dances.
+Older Scottish dances were all originally duple minor or (more likely) triple minor, and often a triple minor dance starts by getting the ones into middle place so they have people on either side to play with — “Fandango” and “Devon Bonny Breastknot” could both be Scottish dances.
 With a five couple set, both ones and threes are working couples — they do exactly the same.
 Once they've moved down a place they have a couple either side — but the middle couple of the entire set are the bottom of one minor set and the top of the other.
 It's a busy place to be!
 At the end of the turn of the dance, the actives move down another place.
 Ones are now in third place, so in true Scottish style they are the working couple a second time (together with the new top couple), after which they finish at the bottom.
 All but one of the 5-couple Scottish dances in my repertoire are of this form: “Airie Bennan”, “Black Mountain Reel”, “Earlstoun Loch”, “Polharrow Burn” and “Scotch Mist”.
 I've used the same idea in “Bright and Beautiful” and “The Morland Waltz”.

 Gail Ticknor's dance “The Percolator” has a progressed position of 5-1-4-2-3, my dance “The Fifth Dimension” has a progressed position of 5-4-1-3-2 and I'm sure there are other possibilities — just make sure a couple visits all five places.